 A Postscript to Seal the Deal

-I know, I know, but hear me out for just one more moment, if you will.
+I know, I know, but hear me out—

-Adding a P.S. (postscript), though not necessary, is a great hack when writing a cover letter for admin assistants.
-Every great cover letter contains a postscript.
-Let me show you what I mean:
+Adding a P.S. after your signature isn't necessary.
+However, it is a great hack when writing a cover letter for admin assistants.

 P.S. - I’d love the opportunity to sit down with you and go over how I can bring similar results to the 10% cost savings I achieved at Fancy Malls to the Acme office, as well.